BradleyA/Linux-admin/github-repository-traffic/README.md

        rm -rf Linux-admin/

+5) Enter crontab -e to append the setup.github.repository.sh output lines into your crontab file.

+20 11 * * MON   /usr/local/data/github//BradleyA/BradleyA.git-TEST-commit-automation  >>  /usr/local/data/github//BradleyA/log/BradleyA.git-TEST-commit-automation-crontab

-5) Enter crontab -e to append the lines from setup.github.repository.sh output to crontab.
-This would be a good time to change the time you want cron to run these scripts.
+It creates a symbolic link from <GITHUB_OWNER>.<REPOSITORY> to the script ../owner.repository and prints the lines to add to crontab.
+You need to have permission to create /usr/local/data/github for short and long term storage.
+To use a different directory export DATA_GITHUB_DIR environment variable.This would be a good time to change the time you want cron to run these scripts.
 I have cron run my script weekly on Monday atfer 12:00 P.M.

        cd /usr/local/data/github/
        crontab -e